 How do we assess the outcome?

 Does the learn/work environment meet the demand and expectations now and in the near future?
 Is it adaptive to changing user needs?
 Is it accounting and regulatory compliance?
-Are the occupancy costs and performances accountable and transparent?
+Are the occupancy costs and performances, affordable, accountable and transparent?
 Does the ecological footprint and future (re)usability match the sustainability ambitions?
+Are the human and social capital strategies defined, tracked and measured?

 Every organisation – public, private or non-profit – needs evidence to make decisions about performance.
 It helps to provide insight and transparency about the strategic direction of the organisation, and in which direction decisions must be made and their financial implications.
 Offer this in a simple format and as frequently as possible to ensure the information is current as well as easy to absorb.

 Both building owners and users have a responsibility for a safe, environmentally responsible and energy-efficient building.
-Management models aim at controlling the risks for the organisation and to provide reasonable (but not absolute) assurance about effectiveness, efficiency and legality of the performance of duties.
+Management models and contingency plans are aimed at controlling the risks for the organisation and providing reasonable (but not absolute) assurance about the effectiveness, efficiency and legality of the performance of duties.

 Unforeseen circumstances can always arise and some residual risks remain.
 This recognition is an important element in risk management, which is part of integrated management and focuses on reducing, avoiding and insuring risks, but also accepting residual risks.
 Risks are made transparent by means of periodic information provision and decision making.